Scheugenpflug: Development

 It was founded in 1990 by Erich Scheugenpflug, who gained his first experience in resin casting as an employee of Siemens AG in Munich.
 Over the years, the enterprise accomplished a leading role in the market for resin dispensing systems by gaining special know-how, demonstrated by numerous patents.

 Over the years, it became evident that manufacturing steps before and after the casting had to be integrated into the design of resin casting systems to optimize the whole process.
 This caused the addition of automation to the range of products.

 Because the company is active not only in the highly industrialized countries of Europe and USA, but also in emerging markets like India or Mexico, it was necessary to adapt the degree of automation of the delivered systems and machines to the level of wages and the skills of the employees.
 This resulted in the creation of preconfigured modular compounds that can be put together quickly to form individually designed systems.

 In 2017, Scheugenpflug operated four subsidiaries in China, USA and Mexico and had sales partners in many parts of the world.
 The company employed more than 470 people worldwide, of which about 370 worked in the German headquarters.

 Since 2020, Scheugenpflug belongs to the Atlas Copco enterprise, Sweden.
 In September 2020, the legal form of the Scheugenpflug AG was changed into a GmbH.

-With the renaming to Atlas Copco EPS GmbH in 2024, the integration into the Atlas Copco Group has been successfully completed.
-As the experts for automated electronics dispensing, the Scheugenpflug product line will now provide even more comprehensive global support in all matters related to dispensing technology.
+With the renaming to Atlas Copco EPS GmbH in 2024, the integration into the Atlas Copco Group has been completed.
+As the experts for automated electronics dispensing, the Scheugenpflug product line will now provide more comprehensive global support in all matters related to dispensing technology.